interrogator/buzz/docs/corpus.md

 ### Customising the way your subcorpora are loaded into the DataFrame

 If your dataset is not just a single folder full of text files, but a nested structure, where folder names are meaningful, you may want to think about exactly how you want you data loaded into memory.
 Note that doing things this way is not recommended.
 Ideally, you have a flat folder structure, plus the use of XML metadata tags only.
-But, if that is not possible, *buzz* can you still help.
+But, if that is not possible, *buzz* can still help you.

 If you want the path to the file in the dataset's index, you can do that using the following (default) beahviour):